qzan9/jni-ubmk/README.md

-when Java source codes are converted into JVM bytecodes, unlike static compilers, `javac` does very little optimization -- the optimizations that would be done by the compiler in a statically compiled language are performed instead by the runtime when the program is executed.
+when Java source codes are converted into JVM bytecodes, unlike static compilers, `javac` does very little optimization -- the optimizations that would be done by the compiler in a statically compiled language are performed instead *by the runtime* when the program is executed.

-strictly defined, a JIT-based virtual machine converts all bytecodes into machine code before execution, but does so in a lazy fashion: the JIT only compiles a code path when it knows that code path is about to be executed. to avoid a significant startup penalty, the JIT compiler has to be fast, which means that it cannot spend as much time optimizing.
+strictly defined, a JIT-based virtual machine converts all bytecodes into machine code before execution, but does so in a lazy fashion: the JIT only compiles a code path when it knows that code path is about to be executed. to avoid a significant startup penalty, the JIT compiler has to be fast, which means that *it cannot spend as much time optimizing*.

 ## HotSpot dynamic compilation ##

 the HotSpot execution process combines interpretation, profiling, and dynamic compilation.
-HotSpot first runs as an interpreter and only compiles the "hot" code -- the code executed most frequently. by deferring compilation, the compiler has access to profiling data, which can be used to improve optimization decisions.
+HotSpot *first runs as an interpreter* and only compiles the "hot" code -- the code executed most frequently. by *deferring compilation*, the compiler has access to *profiling data*, which can be used to improve optimization decisions.

 compilation is based on two counters in the JVM: the number of times the method